Overcoming Stigma

 Everyone is different.
 Each person’s path to using substances is unique.
 Examine your beliefs about why some people become addicted to substances.

 Everyone is different.
 No single treatment is the answer to all SUDs.
 Treatment varies based on personality and personal preference.
-Examine your beliefs about treatment styles.
+Examine your beliefs about treatment styles, including those involving medication.

 Everyone is different.
 Recovery is a process that patients with SUD often have to repeat.
 Examine your beliefs about recovery being a lifelong process.